 - Kano's bionic eye in Mortal Kombat always faced the camera until the series went into 3D.

 - Mortal Kombat 4 (despite using 3D models instead of digitized sprites) would still employ mirroring if the characters reversed sides.
-It was especially noticeable with weapon-wielding characters, and also with Sub-Zero's sprites switching from his right eye to his left.
-Word Of God confirms that this required a special routine to be implemented and was [Enforced Trope absolutely intentional]], since normal 3D models don't do that.
+It was especially noticeable with weapon-wielding characters, and also with Sub-Zero's scar switching from his right eye to his left.
+Word of God confirms that this required a special routine to be implemented and was absolutely intentional, since normal 3D models don't do that.

 - More recent example: K'.
 May not carry this illness at first, but you may notice that he wears a red glove on one of his hands.
 Look closer and you'll never figure out on which exactly.

 - Even more recent example: Bonne Jenet, who was carried into the series (for a short time) from Garou: Mark of the Wolves.
 Even if this game had really smooth animation, it couldn't fix the problem with mirroring for some reason, so now her dress with Jolly Roger drawn on it is either on the left side, or the right, depeding on which side she's facing.

 - The Rave Master game for the GameCube uses 3D characters, but the scenes between fights uses 2D images, which it flips, of course.
 For some characters, this is just fine, even on Musica one might not notice that his piercings moved to the other side of his face, but the tattoo that takes up half of Sieg Hart's face or, worse, the tattoo that covers half of Go's body are impossible to miss.